• Travel

 A Honey Bee Craft and Science Activity for Kids | Celebrate the Pollinators

-Celebrate the pollinators with this bee craft and science activity for kids.
+Celebrate the pollinators with this honey bee craft and science activity for kids.
 Teach the kids about how the flowers are pollinated and discuss the important role honey bees play in our food production.

 This article contains affiliate links.